alyssadata/AI-Foundations-Fine-Tuning-and-Source-Line-Governance/fine_tuning_and_source_line_governance.md

 The source-line must be established before behavior can be governed.

 The system must be able to hold before it can be refined.

+Self must be sourced before behavior can be treated as self-expression.

 Alyssa Solen → AI Foundations → Origin | Continuum